 The main access point to the Cape Tribulation area is the car ferry across the Daintree River.
 If you’re visiting Cape Tribulation from Cairns, Port Douglas or the Daintree Village, you’ll need to cross on this ferry and then return on the ferry.
 Alternatively, if you are driving the Bloomfield Track, you’ll use this ferry in one direction.

 There’s no issues with taking your dog on the ferry.
 It only takes a few minutes to cross (the time to load and disembark cars is longer if the ferry is full) and everyone is required to stay in their vehicles, both humans and pets.
-As of 2021, the charge for standard vehicles (including our small campervan) was $39 return or $23 one-way.
+As of 2023, the charge for standard vehicles (including our small campervan) is $45 return or $26 one-way.
 There is no additional charge for dogs.

 Dog-Friendly Sightseeing at Cape Tribulation

-According to a recent report from the Douglas Shire Council, Cow Bay Beach is meant to be an off-leash beach, south of the access road.
-However, when I visited Cow Bay Beach there was a clear sign stating dogs so be restrained, so I kept my dog on leash.
-At Thornton Beach there was no signs about dogs, so I also kept my dog on a leash.
+According to the website of the Douglas Shire Council, Cow Bay Beach is meant to be an off-leash beach, south of the access road and carpark.
+However, when I visited Cow Bay Beach in 2021 there was a clear sign stating dogs so be restrained, so I kept my dog on leash.
+Perhaps the sign has since been removed.

-According to the same report from council, there is also meant to be an off-leash area at Coconut Beach at Cape Tribulation, but I don’t know which beach this refers to.
-There is also meant to be an off-leash exercise area at Diwan Reserve, behind the council works depot on Tea Tree Road in Diwan, but I wasn’t aware of this at the time of my visit, and didn’t check it out.
-(I’m not sure if all the proposed off-leash areas went ahead.)
+There is also an off-leash exercise area at Diwan Reserve, behind the council works depot on Tea Tree Road in Diwan.
+However, I wasn’t aware of this at the time of my visit, and didn’t check it out, so don’t know what it’s like.

 Of course, the other dog-friendly sightseeing option at Cape Tribulation is simply driving through the area in your vehicle.
 From the Daintree River to Cape Tribulation its only 35km, but allow at least an hour each way due to the narrow, windy road, not to mention the many speed bumps on straight sections, to get drivers to slow down for cassowaries.